accorvin/jira-tracker/README.md

 ### Refresh Button Not Working
 - Check AWS CloudWatch Logs for Lambda errors
-- Verify `JIRA_TOKEN` environment variable is set in Lambda
+- Verify SSM parameter `/jira-tracker-app/dev/jira-token` exists and contains valid token
-- Ensure Lambda has S3 permissions
+- Ensure Lambda has SSM and S3 permissions
+- Look for "Successfully fetched Jira token from SSM Parameter Store" in CloudWatch logs

 ### No Data Displaying
 - Click the Refresh button first to populate S3